• Agents

 4. Storage bucket policies are set.
 In your Supabase dashboard, check that storage buckets have appropriate access policies.

--- Example: only the file owner can access their uploads
+-- Only the file owner can access their uploads

 CREATE POLICY "Users access own uploads"